pagkly/Zed/Investopedia3/How Options Work for Buyers and Sellers.md

 ## Options Spreads

 Options spreads are strategies that use various combinations of buying and selling different options for a desired risk-return profile.
-Spreads are constructed using [vanilla options](https://www.investopedia.com/terms/v/vanillaoption.asp), and can take advantage of various scenarios such as high- or low-volatility environments, up- or down-moves, or anything in-between.
+Spreads are constructed using [[vanilla options]](https://www.investopedia.com/terms/v/vanillaoption.asp), and can take advantage of various scenarios such as high- or low-volatility environments, up- or down-moves, or anything in-between.

-Spread strategies, can be characterized by their payoff or visualizations of their profit-loss profile, such as [bull call spreads](https://www.investopedia.com/terms/b/bullcallspread.asp) or [iron condors](https://www.investopedia.com/terms/i/ironcondor.asp).
+Spread strategies, can be characterized by their payoff or visualizations of their profit-loss profile, such as [[bull call spreads]](https://www.investopedia.com/terms/b/bullcallspread.asp) or [[iron condors]](https://www.investopedia.com/terms/i/ironcondor.asp).
 See our piece on [10 common options spread strategies](https://www.investopedia.com/trading/options-strategies/) to learn more about things like covered calls, straddles, and calendar spreads.

 ## Frequently Asked Questions